Trump touts low African-American unemployment numbers in MLK Day tweet

 Trump was just one of many politicians – from all political stripes – to send out a message commemorating the civil rights leader.

-In an early tribute to King, Vice President Mike Pence spoke Sunday in Memphis, Tennessee, at a church service in which he recalled the challenges and accomplishments of the slain civil rights leader.
+In an early tribute to King, Pence spoke Sunday in Memphis, Tennessee, at a church service in which he recalled the challenges and accomplishments of the slain civil rights leader.

 Before the service, Pence toured the National Civil Rights Museum at the Lorraine Motel in Memphis, where King was shot and killed on April 4, 1968, while standing on a balcony.